Konishi2/Konishi-project/InstallationInstructions.md

-While there are installation instructions in the repositories, I found them lacking as they assume there is already a configured system.
-These instructions are done on a freshly installed Arch based server (Manjaro), and detail all the steps that I required to get Konishi running.
+While there are installation instructions in the repositories, ([Zimmerman](https://github.com/Konishi2/Zimmerman/blob/master/README.md), [Higala](https://github.com/Konishi2/Higala/blob/master/README.md)) I found them lacking as they assume there is already a configured system.
+The following instructions are done on a freshly installed Arch based server (Manjaro), and detail all the steps that I required to get Konishi running.

 # Arch systems (Manjaro)